 Returning to Tenant (§ 6-321 ): If there is no fixed time established in the rental agreement, a security deposit must be returned to tenants within twenty-one (21) days.
-In any event, a deposit must be returned within thirty (30) days after surrender of the premises by the tenant.
-For cases when the deposit will not be paid out in the full amount, landlords are required to provide a signed statement which itemizes the amounts lawfully retained by the landlord, in addition to the reasons for doing so.
+In any event, a deposit must be returned within thirty (30) days after the surrender of the premises by the tenant.
+For cases when the deposit will not be paid out in the full amount, landlords are required to provide a signed statement that itemizes the amounts lawfully retained by the landlord, in addition to the reasons for doing so.
 They will also be required to provide a detailed list of expenditures made from the deposit.

 Deposit Interest: No statute; landlords are not required to collect interest on tenant deposits.